-For individuals with annual turnover exceeding TZS 100 million, refer to Taxes on corporate income in the Corporate summary for calculation of tax on income from business.
+For individuals with annual turnover exceeding TZS 100 million, refer to Taxes on corporate income in the Corporate tax summary for calculation of tax on income from business.
 For those with annual turnover of TZS 100 million or less, specific presumptive rates apply (refer to the table below).

 The realisation of an investment asset (e.g. shares and securities, land, buildings) is a taxable event for income tax purposes.
 Where there is a disposal of an investment, then in arriving at the taxable ‘net gains’ a deduction can be claimed in relation to various costs, including costs in relation to acquisition, improvement, and disposal.

 Relevant exemptions include:

 - Private residence, provided the gain is TZS 15 million or less.

 - Agricultural land, provided the market value is TZS 10 million or less.

 - Shares listed on the Dar es Salaam stock exchange and held by a resident.

 - Shares held by a non-resident if the shareholding is less than 25%.